HyuanTan/openMVG/docs/sphinx/rst/openMVG/robust_estimation/robust_estimation.rst

 AC-Ransac [ACRANSAC]_ uses the a contrario methodology in order to find a model that best fits the data with a confidence threshold T that adapts automatically to noise.
 It so finds a model and its associated noise.
-If there is too much noise, the a contrario method returns that no model was found.
+If there is too much noise, then a contrario method returns that no model was found.

 .. figure:: ACRansac.png